ARHS 'tops off' new hospital building

 BOONE — In a celebration that spans back hundreds — if not thousands — of years, Appalachian Regional Healthcare System celebrated its new hospital building reaching its final height on Sept.
 30.

-The bones and final height of the new 48-bed hospital tower were completed about three to four weeks ago, but ARHS and the construction company wanted to celebrate reaching the pinnacle of the four-story structure.
+The bones and final height of the new 48-bed hospital tower were completed 3 to 4 weeks ago, but ARHS and the construction company wanted to celebrate reaching the pinnacle of the four-story structure.

 “I want to thank the board for making a bold and courageous decision to never pump the brakes during this whole project,” said Chuck Mantooth, president and CEO of ARHS.
 “I’ve never felt like, working with the partners that we have, that this has been a construction project.
 What this means to me is that we have a group of people in organizations that have come together that really don’t see this as construction project.
 What they see, this is an investment in healthcare investment.”

 The building — which will be named the Schaefer Family Patient Care Tower at Watauga Medical Center — is ahead of schedule.
-The steel structure that can currently be seen was supposed to be completed in 12 to 13 weeks, but Joe Hoglund, project manager, said it was completed it 10 weeks as the crew "put in a great effort."
+The steel structure that can currently be seen was supposed to be completed in 12 to 13 weeks, but project manager Joe Hoglund said it was completed in 10 weeks as the crew “put in a great effort.”

 Hoglund said the topping off ceremony traces back to the development of the human shelter.